kumbulanit/t-sql/tech company/untitled/Module 4/Lab_Querying_Multiple_Tables_Answers.md

         WHEN e.EmployeeID IS NULL THEN 'Department with no employees' WHEN d.DepartmentID IS NULL THEN 'Employee without department' ELSE 'Normal assignment'
-    END AS RelationshipStatus
+    END AS RelationshipIsActive
 FROM Employees e
 FULL OUTER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE e.EmployeeID IS NULL OR d.DepartmentID IS NULL OR e.IsActive = 1
-ORDER BY RelationshipStatus, DepartmentName, EmployeeName;
+ORDER BY RelationshipIsActive, DepartmentName, EmployeeName;
 ```

 ## Exercise 3: Cross Joins and Self Joins - Answers